Guptaram001/Guptaram001/README.md

 #### Features

-- Automated information extraction from scientific papers
+- Information extraction from scientific papers
 - Knowledge graph construction using Neo4j
 - Web interface for graph curation and validation
 - Support for editing nodes, relationships, and metadata